hutchcodes/hutchcodes.github.io/_posts/2019/2019-04-08-visual-studio-tips-test-explorer.md

 ### Playlists

-Playlists allow you create a custom group of tests by whatever criteria you decide.
+Playlists allow you to create a custom group of tests by whatever criteria you decide.
 Maybe you have a group of tests that you want to run whenever you're working on a certain part of the code.
 You can add those tests to a playlist then select the playlist to filter your tests.
 You can also check in these playlists for others to use.

 ![alt text](/img/2019/TestExplorerPlaylist.gif "Animation of adding tests to a playlist")